 In the world of chemistry pH stands for potential hydrogen and it's the measurement of any solution's hydrogen-ion concentration.
 Basically what pH levels measure are the basicity and acidity of any aqueous solution that can be found in such solutions like water treatment chemicals.
 There's one major reason why knowing what pH is and what your pH levels are and that has to do with your health.
 Although pH level measurements also play an important factor in food science, oceanography, forestry and civil engineering.

 Having a body with proper pH levels means living a healthy life and if your blood is deemed to be too acidic or has too much alkaline in it then that might lead to health issues such as constant fatigue or possibly even cancer.
-If you were to get your blood tested and the results came back showing your pH levels are low there are ways to combat it without having to quit your composite decking material manufacturing job to take care of it.
+If you were to get your blood tested and the results came back showing your pH levels are low there are ways to combat it without having to quit your job to take care of it.

 The easiest way to do that is by changing your diet and eating foods that will balance out your pH levels.
 For slightly low pH levels you'll want to eat alkaline foods such as blueberries, strawberries, bananas or grapes.
 If your pH levels are in the medium range and you need to boost them even more foods such as beets and raisins will do the trick.
 For extremely low pH levels you'll want to increase your consumption of carrots, lettuce and celery.
 It's a win-win situation all around.